Tel Shiloh was the religious capital of Israel after the conquest of Canaan, and the assembly place for the people of Israel.

 The massive Middle Bronze wall was constructed at 1650-1600 BC, and surrounded the hill.
 The size of the area behind the wall was 17 Dunam (17,000 square meters, or 1.7 hectares).

 The wall was built on top of the bed rock, and was based on large unhewn stones.
 Some of the stones were cut on the edges.
 Behind this wall was a fill composed of large and medium size unhewn stones.
 The width of the wall varied (3.0m to 5.5m).
 On the exterior side of the wall was a wide earthen glacis.

-The coarse locations of the wall is indicated as a red dots on the map at the right.
+The coarse locations of the wall is indicated as a red dots on the map .
 Sections of the wall were excavated in several squares along the wall.

 A view of a section of the wall is seen in the following photo.

 The earthen glacis before the wall was 25m wide (!), ascending a height of 6.3m, about 1m lower than the height of the stone wall.
 It had a 25 degrees incline – closely matching the slope of the bedrock.

 In one of the excavated sections (‘D’) the glacis was composed of 4 main layers: a harden top layer in brown-reddish color, a soft white layer below with small stones, a brown or red or white soil on the 3rd layer, and a grey-yellowish layer at the lower layer.

 Notice the large rough stones on the top side of the wall, and smaller stones on the bottom.